How Much Compensation For Broken Wrist Injuries Could I Claim?

 A common wrist injury is a distal radius fracture, also known as a Colles fracture.
 This type of wrist fracture is usually caused by falling on an outstretched hand when you’re breaking your fall.

 More severe injuries which result in a complete lack of function in the wrist could see you recover much more.
-An experienced personal injury solicitor could achieve around £50,000 in compensation for broken wrist injuries of this nature.
+An experienced personal injury solicitor can help claimants receive north of £50,000 in compensation for broken wrist injuries of this nature.
 This is usually only when your injury seriously limits the mobility of your wrist when it’s healed.

 Using these two figures as a rough guide—every claim is unique and will attract different payouts—you can see the levels of compensation that are possible in relation to the severity of your injury.